[ Including 12 June 2020 Update ]

 As you may now be aware the government announced on 12th May 2020 a further extension to the Coronavirus Job Retention Scheme (CJRS).
-Originally due to end on 30th June 2020, the scheme in its current form has now been extended to 31st July 2020.
-Then from August through to the end of October 2020 employees on furlough will be able to carry out work part time with the employer who furloughed them.
-The Chancellor has indicated that employers will be asked to share the cost of the scheme from August and that further details around this will be issued at the end of May.
+Originally due to end on 30th June 2020, the scheme in its current form has now been extended to 31st July 2020 and it will now close on the 31 October 2020.

-A number of businesses are concerned that even with the furlough options they may still not have sufficient work to allow everyone back at work.
-There are a number of other options available to you at this point: including lay off, short time working and redundancy of some or all of your staff.
+Several businesses are concerned that even with the furlough options they may still not have sufficient work to allow everyone back at work.
+There are several other options available to you at this point: including lay off, short time working and redundancy of some or all of your staff.

 If you have the contractual right to lay off this could be for 4 consecutive weeks (or 6 weeks in 13) before the employee can claim redundancy.